Young Scientist Programme: YUVIKA'22

 YUVIKA'22 was the first post COVID YUVIKA with a record 100k application from all over the country.
 A total of 153 among those who applied were selected in the program based on academic and co-curricular activities.
 The event was inaugurated in a virtual event by the secretary, ISO DOS/Chairman on 16 May 2022.
 The program concluded on May 28, 2022.

 YUVIKA'23

 YUVIKA'23 received a record 125k applications from all over the country from which a total of 337 students were shortlisted for the program.
 The program commenced on May 15, 2023, and ran for two weeks concluding on May 26, 2023.

 YUVIKA'24

 YUVIKA'24 was announced by ISRO in a press release on February 17, 2024.
 A total of 350 students from all 28 Indian states and 8 union territories participated in the program across seven ISRO centers.

 YUVIKA'25

-YUVIKA'25 has been announced by ISRO in its website on February 24, 2025.
+YUVIKA'25 has been conducted successfully by ISRO.